How to Send Emails with PHP Mail() Function and PHP Mailer

 $headers = "From:" . $from;

-This line is commonly used to add additional headers, such as From, Reply-To, and Cc – these extra headers should be separated with a CRLF.
+This line is commonly used to include additional headers like From, Reply-To, and Cc.
+You can separate them with the CRLF.

 if (mail ($to,$subject,$message,$headers))

-This line is used to execute the function and check whether it has run successfully.
+This script executes the mail() function and checks whether it has run successfully.

 echo "The email message was sent.";

-The message above will appear when the script is executed successfully.
+The message above will appear if the mail() function is executed successfully.

 echo "The email message was not sent.";

-Alternatively, this message will be displayed if it fails.
+Alternatively, you will see this message if the mail() function fails.

-Keep in mind that although additional headers are optional, it’s essential to mention the From header when sending mail.
+Although additional headers are optional, it’s essential to include the From header when sending mail.
 Otherwise, you’ll receive a notification like this:

 Warning: mail(): "sendmail_from" not set in php.ini or custom "From:" header missing.

-For more information about the Sendmail function and its parameters, consult the official PHP documentation.
+For more information about the Sendmail function and its parameters, refer to the official PHP documentation.

 Creating a Test File for PHP Mail

-After assuring that Sendmail is active, we must create a PHP mail script file and place it in the public_html directory.
+After assuring that Sendmail is active, create a PHP mail file inside the public_html directory.

 Here’s how to do it:

-- Double-click the public_html folder and select the New File icon at the top.
-Name this new file testmail.php, then hit Create.
+2. Double-click the public_html folder and select the New File icon at the top.
+Name this new file testmail.php and hit Create.

 <?php